jeffbailey/ResponderChainActionMessages/README.md

 }
 ```

-UIKit will traverse the responder chain until it finds an object that implements the selector to open the tab:
+UIKit will traverse the responder chain until it finds an object that implements the selector to open the tab.
+In this case, ```MainTabBarController``` implements the ```OpenTabMessageHandler``` protocol to handle the action in a type safe manner:

 ```swift
 extension MainTabBarController: OpenTabMessageHandler {